dosullivan557/Front-End-Assignment/readme.md

 ## API
 I am using 2 api's on my website; Flickr and Wikipedia.
 In the about tab, there is a section which is dedicated to inspirations.
 Using this information, I pull in images by this artist (Vincent Van Gogh), and it displays these images on the page.
 I then pull in a Wikipedia link to a page about him, and then displays it as an anchor tag on the website.

+## JSON
+JSON is a Javascript object notation for storing data.
+I used this to add the text to the about page of my website.

 ***

 ## Image compression